-Leasehold residencies in Hawes with in excess of one hundred years outstanding on the lease are sometimes referred to as ‘virtual freehold’.
-This is where the lease is worth the same as a freehold interest in your home.
-In such situations there is often little upside in buying the freehold unless savings on ground rent and maintenance charges merit it.
+Leasehold premises in Hawes with in excess of one hundred years outstanding on the lease are sometimes regarded as a ‘virtual freehold’.
+This is where the lease is worth the same as a freehold interest in your premises.
+In such circumstances there is often little upside in buying the freehold unless savings on ground rent and maintenance charges merit it.

 Lender | Requirement |